sudhirsatwekar/Digital-Signature_Asymmetric-Cryptography/README.md

+1.default package checks public and private keys for 2 users and checks the flow for executing it.

-1.Digital Signature Example in Java
+2.Digital Signature Example in Java-

 This repository contains a simple example of using digital signatures in Java, demonstrating how one user (Alice) can sign a message and another user (Bob) can verify the signature.
 The example uses RSA for generating key pairs